ZeFish/Chisel/README.md

 ## Abstraction Layers

 Opionated simplified css management.
-Activated, layout will change, and those variables will be accessible.
+Activated, layout will change, and those variables will then be accessible for you snippets or directly in frontmatter.

 ### Typography